Transfer Student FAQ

 Transferring Credits to the U

-The University of Utah accepts all academic credit with grades of D- and above from properly accredited institutions.
+The University of Utah accepts all non-remedial credits with grades of D- or higher from Utah State System of Higher Education (USHE) institutions.
+Credits from out-of-state institutions will be evaluated on a class-by-class basis and accepted if the U of U offers similar courses.
 The Admissions Office is responsible for evaluating a student's transfer work for applicability to general education requirements.
 Advisors from the Transfer Program can evaluate transfer work to see if it can be used to clear any Bachelor's Degree requirements.
 A student's major department will evaluate transfer work for applicability to major requirements.
 It is important to meet with your departmental advisor as soon as possible to discuss these requirements.

 Majors at the U